Jon-Al/Flet-Application-Tracker/README.md

 ## Current features _(partial list)_

-1. Placeholders names ``position`` can be replaced automatically, using the values from the drop-down menu in the appropriate window.
+1. Database to keep track of previous job applications, including the specific values used for each placeholder.
+2. Autofill for placeholders named ``position`` (case-sensitive; substring or otherwise): as a substring will be automatically replaced with the position's title (requires picking the relevant position first).
+    1. This is done only in empty fields.
-2. Auto-increments file names if the name already exists (in the ``docs\Applications`` folder).
+3. Auto-increments file names if the name already exists (in the ``docs\Applications`` folder).
-3. Automatically prepends the creation date to older PDFs file names if there's a conflict with a new pdf.
+4. Automatically prepends the creation date to older PDFs file names if there's a conflict with a new pdf.
-4. Automatically fills in the last used templates.
+5. Automatically fills in the last used templates.
-5. Placeholders with identical labels are treated as identical, allowing you to save time by re-using common placeholders (see ``position`` above).
+6. Placeholders with identical labels are treated as identical, allowing you to save time by re-using common placeholders (see ``position`` above).
-6. Where a placeholder spans multiple Runs, formatting will be based on the first Run in the group.
+7. Where a placeholder spans multiple Runs, formatting will be based on the first Run in the group.
     1. a Run is the main structure of ``docx`` files.

 ### Placeholders Explanation